QED137/PIML/README.md

 ## Key Concept

-Residual Network: PINNs incorporate a residual network that encodes the governing physics equations, allowing them to learn the underlying physics of the problem.
+-Residual Network: PINNs incorporate a residual network that encodes the governing physics equations, allowing them to learn the underlying physics of the problem.

-Unsupervised Training: PINNs operate as an unsupervised strategy, eliminating the need for labeled data or prior simulations.
+-Unsupervised Training: PINNs operate as an unsupervised strategy, eliminating the need for labeled data or prior simulations.

-Mesh-Free Technique: PINNs transform the problem of directly solving PDEs into a loss function optimization problem, making them a mesh-free technique.
+-Mesh-Free Technique: PINNs transform the problem of directly solving PDEs into a loss function optimization problem, making them a mesh-free technique.

-Physics-Driven Learning: By integrating the mathematical model into the network and reinforcing the loss function with a residual term from the governing equation, PINNs leverage structured prior knowledge about the solution.
+-Physics-Driven Learning: By integrating the mathematical model into the network and reinforcing the loss function with a residual term from the governing equation, PINNs leverage structured prior knowledge about the solution.